Alex Roldán

-Alexander Roldán León (born July 28, 1996) is a professional soccer player who plays as a right-back for Major League Soccer club Seattle Sounders FC.
+Alexander Roldán León (born July 28, 1996) is a professional footballer who plays as a right-back for Major League Soccer club Seattle Sounders FC.
 Born in the United States, he played for the El Salvador national team.

 Club career

 College and amateur

 Roldan attended El Rancho High School in Pico Rivera, California.
 He played soccer for The Dons helping them to the playoffs all four years and winning a state championship.
 With his time with The Dons, he earned first-team all-league three times, and was named league MVP in after his senior season.

 Roldan spent his college career at the Seattle University, the cross-town rivals of the University of Washington, where his brother Cristian played.
 In his four seasons with the Redhawks, Roldan made a total of 82 appearances and tallied 18 goals and 17 assists.

 Roldan also played in the National Premier Soccer League for OSA FC.